Carson-Newman University Withdrawal and Refund Policy

 After the fourth week of a semester, no refund will be granted for that semester’s tuition.

 If a student elects to completely withdraw after registration is completed and class attendance has begun, the student must contact the Financial Aid Office to initiate the formal withdrawal process.
-Any situation in which all classes are dropped is considered withdrawal from the university.
-Upon withdrawing from all registered courses, on or after the first day of the term, prorated tuition refunds are available for a limited timeframe, as outlined in the University Catalogs under Academic Calendar for modules.
+Any situation in which all classes are dropped in semester is considered withdrawal from the university.
+Upon withdrawing from all registered courses, prior to the first day of the module, prorated tuition refunds are available for a limited time-frame, as outlined in the University Catalogs under Academic Calendar for modules.
 Financial aid recipients withdrawing from the University may not earn all financial aid, resulting in a bill due to the University, and should contact the Office of Financial Aid for more complete withdrawal information.

-Tuition Refund Schedule for withdrawal from the University for enrollment in an 8 week modules:
+Tuition Refund Schedule for withdrawal from the University for enrollment in 5 and 8 week modules:

 If a student with federal (Title IV) student financial aid withdraws, drops out of school, or is dismissed from the University, the Office of Financial Aid will determine the portion of federal aid that has been earned and the balance that is unearned must be returned to the Federal or State programs.
 Federal aid is earned based upon the student’s days in attendance and has no relation to the tuition refund percentage computed above.
 It is important to note that federal aid may not cover all unpaid institutional charges due upon a student’s withdrawal and that a Federal Direct Stafford Loan borrower will begin using the 6-month grace period after which loan repayment will begin.
 Federal Perkins borrowers have a 9-month grace period.
 For specific questions concerning the computation of earned federal aid, please contact the Office of Financial Aid.
 Students must be billed 100% tuition charges to earn university funded financial aid.
 In other words, a student eligible for a tuition refund from withdrawing will no longer qualify for university funded financial aid.